BioBam/wdk-lib/API_JAVA.md

 Scatter.simple(Workflow scope, IStep step, Input input)
 ```

-A "scatter" operation specifies that the associated workflow step or subworkflow should execute separately over a list of input elements.

-Each job making up a scatter operation is independent and may be executed concurrently.
+Each element of the array linked to the input makes a separate job, independent from the others, and which may be executed concurrently.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Scatter.simple.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Workflow">Workflow</a>

-The Workflow to which the scatter belongs.
+A `Workflow` instance representing the workflow to which the scatter belongs.

+This defines the context and boundaries within which the scatter operation will occur.

 ---